chrisgrieser/finder-vim-mode/README.md

     ```

 2. Activate the plugin: `Import` → `Enable`
-3. *Prior Karabiner users:* If you already use Karabiner and have another modification affecting the `Capslock` key, the other modification must come *below* the __Finder Vim Mode__ in the list of modifications.
+3. *Karabiner users:* If you already use Karabiner and have another modification affecting the `Capslock` key, the other modification must come __below__ the *Finder Vim Mode* in the list of modifications.
 (Karabiner prioritizes modifications further on top of the list.) <!-- LTeX: enabled=false -->
 4. *Alfred users:* <!-- LTeX: enabled=true -->In [the Appearance Options](https://www.alfredapp.com/help/appearance/#options), you need to set the `Focusing` behavior to `Compatibility Mode` for Karabiner to detect Alfred being active.
 5. *Spotlight users:* You need to install the Spotlight addon.
 The addon has to be __above__ the Finder Vim Mode in the list of modifications.